tfeb/tfeb-lisp-hax/README.md

 [^20]:	An interim version of `slog` had a generic function, `log-entry-formatter` which was involved in this process with the aim of being able to select formats more flexibly, but it did not in fact add any useful flexibility.

 [^21]:	Well: you could write your own `handler-bind` / `handler-case` forms, but don't do that.

+[^22]:	SBCL has its own version of this function, so that's used for SBCL.